The Children's Difference

 Not only are they decorated in a calming underwater theme on the outside, they are outfitted with a unique TV/video system on the inside, technology you won't find in any other MRI scanner in the state of Nebraska.
 With a movie rolling, a child can, optimally, remain still and quiet during the 30-to-60 minute study without the need of a mild sedative.

 Fluoroscopy exams can be difficult to complete, even for adults.
 That's why, at Children's in Omaha, we've taken steps to ease the process for our young patients.
-Projectors throw pictures on the wall and ceilings for the sake of distraction, and there are televisions in many of our exam rooms.
+There are televisions in many of our exam rooms.

 Even more important critical to the success of these studies is the caring hand of our experienced technologists, professionals who work with children each and every day, who know how to reassure young patients, hold their hands, and read their body language.